nf-core/metatdenovo/docs/output.md

 #### Hmmsearch

-You can run [hmmsearch](https://www.ebi.ac.uk/Tools/hmmer/search/hmmsearch) of ORFs using a set of HMM profiles provided to the pipeline (see the `--hmmdir`, `--hmmpatern` and `--hmmfiles` parameters).
+You can run [hmmsearch](https://www.ebi.ac.uk/Tools/hmmer/search/hmmsearch) on ORFs using a set of HMM profiles provided to the pipeline (see the `--hmmdir`, `--hmmpatern` and `--hmmfiles` parameters).

 <details markdown="1">
 <summary>Output files</summary>